 Technology-Enhanced Professional Learning

-The mission of TEPL SIG is to provide a platform for exploration and debate of ideas and findings arising from research in technology-enhanced professional learning and their application in learning practice both in the Higher Education and in other types of organisations.
+The mission of TEPL SIG is to provide a platform for the exploration and debate of ideas and findings arising from research in technology-enhanced professional learning, as well as their application in learning practice, in both Higher Education and other types of organisation.

-Technology-enhanced Professional Learning: processes, practices and tools
+Technology-Enhanced Professional Learning: processes, practices and tools

 Technology-Enhanced Professional Learning addresses the need for continuous workplace learning that derives from the emergence of new, specialized, and constantly changing work practices.
 While continuous learning is fundamental to enabling individuals to function in and productively shape contemporary workplaces, digital technology is increasingly central to productive workplace practice.

 You can receive a 20% discount if you order online over the next four weeks using discount code IRK69 The book is available from: http://tinyurl.com/puc87x2

 Posted by Clare Blackburne on June 1, 2015 at 11:03

 Posted by Caledonian Academy on February 10, 2013 at 11:00

 Dear TEPL members,i'd be interested in getting to know people interested or working in the area of TE informal learning.
 I'm currently working in building up an international network to gather pedagogists, sociologists, engineers, developers and…Continue

 Started by Vania Guerra in Uncategorized Feb 10, 2016.